ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     instead of such a verbose response if it successfully created the Data Record.
     We expect to be able to continue to get this verbose response through an optional argument.

-    Such detailed information regarding the record can always be obtained via the ``dataView()`` function
+    Such detailed information regarding the record can always be obtained via the ``dataView()`` function.

 Similar to getting the title from the project information, if we wanted to get the record ID to be used for later operations, here's how we could go about it: